Most people don’t like to be lost.

 Plus, people like it when you can laugh at your own blunders.

-Getting lost can help you learn how to relax and go with the travel flow.
+Learn how to relax and go with the travel flow

 Many people approach travel with the assumption that everything will go according to plan — that schedules will be adhered to and timeframes will be met.
 If you’re one of these people, you are kidding yourself.